Dental Workers/ Dental Assistants

 Accredited (Award)

-• Of those employed in the industry currently 36% have a Certificate III or IV and 7% have an Advanced Diploma or Diploma.
-While 29% have no post school qualifications it is recommended that further study be undertaken to remain competitive when applying for work in these careers.
+• It is recommended that further study be undertaken to remain competitive when applying for work in these careers.

-TAFE SA offers courses relevant to this occupation including the Advanced Diploma of Oral Health (Dental Hygiene), Diploma of Dental Technology and Diploma of Practice Management.
-Pathways include the Certificate III and IV in Dental Assisting and Certificate III in Dental Laboratory Assisting.
-TAFE SA also offers a nationally recognised skill set in Dental radiography.
+TAFE SA offers courses relevant to this occupation including the Advanced Diploma of Oral Health (Dental Hygiene) and Diploma of Dental Technology.
+Pathways include the Certificate III in Dental Assisting.
+TAFE also delivers a nationally recognised skill set in Dental radiography.

 • Most dental assistants are employed by dentists in private practices and clinics.
 Some dental assistants undertake further study to become dental hygienists.
 Others gain further administrative experience and possibly qualifications to progress to practice management.